Affine geometric description of thermodynamics: Concluding remarks

-\item exploring links among affine geometry, symplectic and Liouville geometries, since symplectic and Liouville geometries are linked to thermodynamics \cite{Schaft2018entropy,favretti2005entropy}. \end{itemize} By addressing these, it is expected that a relevant and sophisticated geometric methodology will be established for dealing with various intricate thermodynamic systems.
+\item exploring relations among affine geometry, symplectic and Liouville geometries, since symplectic and Liouville geometries are employed to describe thermodynamics \cite{Schaft2018entropy,favretti2005entropy}. \end{itemize} By addressing these, it is expected that a relevant and sophisticated geometric methodology will be established for dealing with various thermodynamic systems and related systems.
 In addition, related mathematics are expected to be developed.